lipinght/PBICookbook/README.md

 # Power BI Cookbook

-This is a repo that summarize main concepts and consolidates useful resources when it comes to key areas of Power BI deployment.
+This is a repo that summarizes main concepts and consolidates useful resources when it comes to key areas of Power BI deployment.
+For the Power BI on Databricks best practices, tutorials and assets, please see [PBI-on-Databricks Cookbook](https://github.com/lipinght/PBI-on-DB-Cookbook)

 The Key Areas that are covered in the repo are:
 # Topics
 * [Advanced Analytics](AdvAnalytics/Overview.md)
 * [Embedded](Embedded/EmbeddedOverview.md)